 - 1. The student is not eligible to hold an office or leadership position in a college or student organization, publication, activity or athletic team; - 2.
 The student is not eligible to be elected to membership in any honor society or to receive any college award; - 3.
 The student forfeits any stipend to be awarded in conjunction with an elected office or leadership position.
-If the student is a student-athlete, the student will not participate in one intercollegiate match for volleyball, and two consecutive intercollegiate games for baseball.
+If the student is a student-athlete, the student will not participate in one intercollegiate match for volleyball, two consecutive intercollegiate games for baseball, or one meet for cross country.